Cognitive cascades: How to model (and potentially counter) the spread of fake news: Cognitive Cascade Model

 In addition to the effects related to cognitive dissonance, there are other effects that have been reported to be involved in belief update.
 Pertinent to the misinformation literature, two that center the incoming belief itself are the illusory truth effect \cite{begg1992dissociation,swire2020searching} and the mere-exposure effect \cite{zajonc1968attitudinal}.
 These effects emphasize that the number of exposures to a piece of information can motivate belief in it.

 Regardless of effect, it is clear that some social contagion processes cannot be captured without modeling some sort of representation of an agent's cognition.
-It is for this reason that we have developed the \emph{cognitive contagion} model.
-We will motivate an alternative model of contagion that focuses on giving each agent in the network a very simple cognitive model.
-In general, given an agent $u$ with belief $b_u$, during its update step, the likelihood of updating its belief strength from $b_u$ to $b$, given their prior belief, can be formalized as:
+For these reasons, we will extend work done in cognitive contagion models -- particularly those modeling dissonance \cite{li2020opinion} and selective exposure \cite{sikder2020minimalistic,goldberg2018beyond} -- to capture the above effects.
+In general, given an agent $u$ with belief $b_u$, during its update step, the likelihood of updating its belief strength from $b_u$ to $b$, given their prior belief, can be captured by the cognitive contagion model in Eq \ref{eq:cognitiveContagion}.
+We graphically illustrate this process in Fig. \ref{fig:cognitive-contagion}.

-Because this equation is so general, there is a need to motivate a meaningful choice of $\beta$ function, and analyze how its effects differ from simple and complex contagion.
+Because this equation is so general, there is a need to motivate a meaningful choice of $\beta$ function, and analyze how its effects differ from simple and proportional threshold contagion.
 There are obviously many choices for such a function, but the key lies in the fact that it compares beliefs between two agents, rather than being driven by network structure or mere chance.
 Below, we will describe our process of choosing a $\beta$ function in order to adequately model the misinformation effects that motivated our study.